eemeli/yaml/docs/03_options.md

 ## Silencing Warnings

 By default, the library will emit warnings as required by the YAML spec during parsing.
-If you'd like to silence these, define a global or `process.env` variable `YAML_SILENCE_WARNINGS` with a true-ish value.
+If you'd like to silence these, set the `logLevel` option to `'error'`.